blackopsrepl/archetype/README.md

 # Archetype

 ARCHETYPE is an exercise in LLM API wrappers.
-It aims at building a multimodal, dynamical chatbot within one closure, in such a way that it facilitates quick templating and integration into your own macros.
+It aims at building a multimodal and dynamical i.e. variable scope chatbot within one closure, in such a way that it facilitates quick templating and integration into your own macros.

 ## Included examples